Insulin is essential for processing glucose and enabling it to enter the cells of the body, where it provides energy.

 Many of these symptoms occur as a result of the body trying to generate energy despite reduced or misused blood sugar.

 For example, a person may experience fatigue and hunger because they cannot absorb enough energy from the foods they eat.
 They may urinate and feel thirsty more often, as too much glucose can cause the body to get rid of large amounts of fluid.

-Having too much sugar in the blood is toxic to the body.
-It can cause far-reaching complications, including:
+Having too much sugar in the blood — known as hyperglycemia — is toxic to the body.

 - Depression: Researchers have identified a strong link between diabetes and depression.
 While this may be a result of managing life with a chronic condition, they might also share similar mechanisms in the body.
 Diabetes and depression also often make each other worse when they occur at the same time.

 - Diabetic ketoacidosis: Very high blood sugar levels that last for a long time can lead to diabetic ketoacidosis (DKA), in which the blood becomes too acidic.
 This can be life-threatening without treatment.
 A dry mouth, shortness of breath, and fruity smelling breath are symptoms.
 A diabetic coma may result.

 - Hypoglycemia: Low blood sugar can occur in a person who uses insulin, for example, if they take too much for their current needs.
 A person can resolve this by eating something sweet.
 Without treatment, it can lead to a diabetic coma, which can be life-threatening.